coralogix/workshops/docs/ai/index.md

 - This example shows small reference for exercising OpenAI and sending AI telemetry to the Coralogix AI Center
 - An OpenAI Platform Key is required
 - Result will be telemetry in the Coralogix AI Center and associated traces in the Coralogix Trace Explorer and APM dashboards
-- This example is designed to run on a Mac or Linux environment although can be ported to Windows
+- This example is designed to run on a Mac or Linux environment command line although can be ported to Windows

 In advance be sure to study the [Coralogix AI Center Documentation](https://coralogix.com/docs/user-guides/ai-observability/ai-center/)